Zedo9/veamly-assignment/README.md

 - The required commands and their syntax are registred directly in the Parser object that I created in the Main class (Check the **void initCommands()** method).

-- Machines are modeled with the **Machine** Class that encapsulates their behaviour and internal.
+- Machines are modeled with the **Machine** Class that encapsulates their behaviour and internal attributes.

 - All Machine Objects are stored inside a **HashMap** within the **Facility** class where Keys are machineIds and Values are Machine Objects.